zkatancik/trade-alerter/README.md

 Currently supports ANR pipeline with configurable parameters:

 - `BaseUrl`: Link to the table view "Notice Search" page that shows all notices.
 Currently pretty locked to: https://ebb.anrpl.com/Notices/NoticesSearch.asp?sPipelineCode=ANR
-- `LookbackDays`: Number of days back in time to scan for notices (default: 31)
+- `LookbackDays`: Number of days back in time to scan for notices (default: 31, currently configured to 14)

 ### Trading Signal Detection Rules